Website Search

 A good rule of thumb to remember is LOCKSS, or Lot Of Copies Keep Stuff Safe.
 However, you don’t need to go overboard with the number of copies you have.
 Typically, the rule to follow is the rule of three:

-Three copies, in at least two physically separate locations, on more than one type of storage hardware.
+Two to three copies, in at least two physically separate locations, on more than one type of storage hardware.

 This might look like: